bird-house/birdhousebuilder.recipe.conda/README.rst

    A list of pkgs to install separated by space.

 ``on-update``
    If set to false conda will not check for updates when running buildout update.
+Default: ``false``.

 Example usage
 =============